Daniel-Warner-X/design-with-cursor-quickstart/quickstart.md

 2. Navigate to your project folder and run `git init` to start version control
 3. Create a **README.md** file and paste in the instructions that Gemini created for running your project locally.
 4. Create a **product-requirements.md** file.
 This file should contain your project description.
 It is possible to get really elaborate with this, but a good place to start is by pasting in the Jira story you are working on or the text from a prompt that worked really well for you in Gemini.
 5. Create a **design-path.md** file to serve as a reference and record of your design decisions.
 This helps maintain context between sessions as well as tools.
-This can also help you recover when you need to restart chat sessions.
 This file can be kept up to date automatically by Cursor.
-I prefer this method to creating a Cursor rule for design context.
-Cursor is good at curating what context it needs from this file to inform and optimize your prompts.
+All you have to do is ask.
 6. Copy your code from Gemini into a local file.

 Your project should look something like this: